vegaprotocol/vega/visor/readme.md

 ## Architecture

 Visor stores all it's required config files and state in a `home` folder.
 The basic folder structure can be geneate by `visor init` cmd or manually.
-It is vital that all necessery files and folders are present in the `home` folder, therefore using the `init` command is recommended.

 ### Home folder structure:
 ```